Izhar28/122-PA_9/README.md

 We disabled the concepts of Check and Checkmate.

-You don't have to announce "Check."

-You are allowed to move your King into danger if you want (though it’s not a great idea).

 If your King is in danger, you aren't forced to move it—you can play other pieces instead.

 3. How to Win